cmashraf/kinexns/README.md

 Finaly for parameter optimization, kinexns uses **[spotpy](https://pypi.org/project/spotpy/)**, which is another open source python package that makes various stochastic algorithms available.

-The ODE solver that we used for our research is a modified version of DDASAC that is unfortunately not open source.
-We chose this solver because it performed the best on the stiff set of ODEs in this model, but future users can modify the code (by replacing our `ddasac_utils.py` module) to use other solvers, such as those in the python package scipy.integrate.

 **License information:**
 The MIT License (MIT)